ni/measurement-plugin-python/examples/ui_progress_updates/README.md

 ## UI Progress Updates

-This is a MeasurementLink example that generates random numbers for several seconds, updating the UI to show progress.
+This is a MeasurementLink example that generates random numbers and updates the measurement UI to show progress.

 ### Features